ceford/cefjdemos-data-jdm-help-en/articles/private-messages/messages-options.md

 ## Description

-The Messages: Options configuration page allows setting of parameters used globally for Private Messages between Administrators.
+The *Messages: Options* page allows setting of options used globally for Private Messages between Administrators.

 ### Common Elements